Skullcandy Crusher EVO: Review

 Structure and Function

-Normally, I wouldn’t begin a review of headphones with a discussion of sound quality, but given that the bass slider is the primary selling point of these headphones, I figured it made sense to do so here.
-These are around-ear headphones, which are my go-to style of headphones because they don’t “crush” (haha) my ears.
+Usually, I wouldn’t begin a review of headphones with a discussion of sound quality, but given that the bass slider is the primary selling point of these headphones, I figured it made sense to do so here.
+These are around-ear headphones, my go-to headphones because they don’t “crush” (haha) my ears.

-The cup cushions don’t bother my glasses and are soft enough to wear for long periods of time.
+The cup cushions don’t bother my glasses and are soft enough to wear for long periods.
 While the band’s cushioning is denser than the cups’, it’s still gentle enough that I can wear it even when my head is bare.
-Without any preexisting padding on your head, a padded band is a necessity.
+A padded band is necessary without any preexisting padding on your head.

 Bass

-There are no claims that the Skullcandy Crusher Evo is tailored for high-resolution audio or that it is designed for audiophiles.
-Instead, you’re looking at a mid-tier wireless headset whose primary focus is on bass.
-The bass can be adjusted with the slider from mild, in keeping with the headphones’ basic tune, to a level at which the headphones themselves begin to shake.
-Right off the bat, let me say that the maximum volume is, well, excessive.
+There are no claims that the Skullcandy Crusher Evo is tailored for high-resolution audio or designed for audiophiles.
+Instead, you’re looking at a mid-tier wireless headset focusing primarily on bass.
+The bass can be adjusted with the slider from mild, in keeping with the headphones’ basic tune, to a level at which the headphones begin to shake.
+Right off the bat, let me say that the maximum volume is excessive.

-Even the most ardent fans of low-end sound will find that it’s too forceful and distracting.
+Even the most ardent fans of low-end sound will find it too forceful and distracting.
 With the bass slider adjusted to around 20%, these headphones have significantly more punch and attack than their competitors.
-At this volume, the bass doesn’t sound like it’s competing with the mids and highs; rather, it sounds like it’s being produced by a dedicated subwoofer.
+At this volume, the bass doesn’t sound like it’s competing with the mids and highs; instead, it sounds like a dedicated subwoofer is producing it.

 Comfort

-The Crusher Evos from Skullcandy are reasonably cosy.
+The Crusher Evos from Skullcandy is reasonably cozy.
 They don’t weigh a tonne, and the headband doesn’t squeeze your noggin.
-The headband and ear cup cushioning are also quite soft and comfortable to wear.
-Like the Skullcandy Crusher 360 Wireless, they have a comfortable, secure fit.
+The headband and ear cup cushioning are also quite soft and comfortable.
+Like the Skullcandy Crusher 360 Wireless, they have a relaxed, secure fit.
 However, with prolonged use, they may become hot to the touch.

 Controls

 The in-ear monitors can be adjusted adequately.
-The headphones have an on/off switch and a button to start the pairing process.
+The headphones have an on/off switch and a button to start pairing.
 The volume controls double as play/pause buttons when held down.
-The central button controls playback of audio and answering of calls.
+The central button controls the audio playback and answering of calls.
 The audio and haptic bass may both be adjusted with the help of a slider.
-The buttons have a satisfying click to them, and they also provide audible feedback.
+The buttons have a satisfying click, and they also provide audible feedback.

 Build Quality

-The Crusher Evos from Skullcandy are well made.
-They’re largely plastic, but the ear cups and headband are padded with faux leather, silicone, and fabric, respectively.
-The hinges are a potential weak point, but otherwise, they feel very sturdy and durable.
+The Crusher Evos from Skullcandy are well-made.
+They’re primarily plastic, but the ear cups and headband are padded with faux leather, silicone, and fabric.
+The hinges are a potential weak point, but they feel sturdy and durable otherwise.

 Verdict

-The Skullcandy Crusher Evo is about as far as you can go from wireless headphones designed for audiophiles, but that’s not always a bad thing.
-These headphones are designed for bass fans who will like the headphones’ on-the-fly bass adjustments.
-At moderate volumes, the music has plenty of energy and drive without the bass being muddy or overbearing, and the Evo is competitively priced in comparison to the pricey Skullcandy Crusher ANC.
+The Skullcandy Crusher Evo is about as far as you can go from wireless headphones designed for audiophiles, but that’s not always bad.
+These headphones are designed for bass fans who like the on-the-fly bass adjustments.
+The music has plenty of energy and drives at moderate volumes without the muddy or overbearing bass.
+The Evo is competitively priced compared to the pricey Skullcandy Crusher ANC.

-The Skullcandy Crusher Evo’s strengths are not limited to its above-average bass punch; it also has a sleek design and a long battery life.
+The Skullcandy Crusher Evo’s strengths are not limited to its above-average bass punch; it has a sleek design and a long battery life.
 While the Skullcandy Crusher Evo is a good pair of headphones for the price, you may want to look into Sony’s WH-CH710N or WH-XB900N if you’re after something more balanced or detailed.
-Both of these models also feature active noise cancellation, which is absent from the Skullcandy Crusher Evo.
+Both models also feature active noise cancellation, absent from the Skullcandy Crusher Evo.